APC-SoCIT/APC_2022_2023_3rd_Term_PROJMAN/Group-06-Fleeky-Hub-FLEEKY-CURTAINS-(page-3).md

     <li>User Happiness: Measured through surveys and feedback from users.</li>
     <li>Response Time: The time taken for the system to respond to user requests.</li>
     <li>System Uptime: The percentage of time the system is available and functioning as expected.</li>
+    <li>Tracking and Documenting Quality Evaluations: The project team will track and document the outcomes of the Quality Control process, which will be used to monitor the project's progress and the effectiveness of any remedial actions that are taken.</li>
+    <li>Continuous Improvement: The Quality Control process will be reviewed frequently, seeking opportunities for improvement, and implementing them as necessary.</li>
   </ul>

-  <h2>Tracking and Documenting Quality Evaluations</h2>

-  <p>The project team will track and document the outcomes of the Quality Control process, which will be used to monitor the project's progress and the effectiveness of any remedial actions that are taken.</p>

-  <h2>Continuous Improvement</h2>

-  <p>The Quality Control process will be reviewed frequently, seeking opportunities for improvement, and implementing them as necessary.</p>

   <h2>Quality Control Measurements</h2>